-- appointing; approving the compensation of; overseeing the work of; and assessing the independence, qualifications, and performance of the independent auditor; - reviewing the internal audit function, including its independence, plans, and budget; - approving, in advance, audit and any permissible non-audit services performed by our independent auditor; - reviewing our internal controls with the independent auditor, the internal auditor, and management; - reviewing the adequacy of our accounting and financial controls as reported by the independent auditor, the internal auditor, and management; - overseeing our financial compliance system; and - overseeing our major risk exposures regarding the Company's accounting and financial reporting policies, the activities of our internal audit function, and information technology.
+- appointing; approving the compensation of; overseeing the work of; and assessing the independence, qualifications, and performance of the independent auditor; - · reviewing the internal audit function, including its independence, plans, and budget; - approving, in advance, audit and any permissible non-audit services performed by our independent auditor; - reviewing our internal controls with the independent auditor, the internal auditor, and management; - reviewing the adequacy of our accounting and financial controls as reported by the independent auditor, the internal auditor, and management; - overseeing our financial compliance system; and - overseeing our major risk exposures regarding our accounting and financial reporting policies, the activities of our internal audit function, and information technology.

-The Audit Committee has reviewed and discussed the Company's audited financial statements for the year ended April 30, 2018 with management of the Company and has discussed with Marcum LLP the matters required to be discussed by the statement on Auditing Standards No. 61, as amended, as adopted by the Public Company Accounting Oversight Board in Rule 3200T.
+The Audit Committee has reviewed and discussed our audited financial statements for the year ended April 30, 2019 with our management and has discussed with KBL the matters required to be discussed by the statement on Auditing Standards No. 61, as amended, as adopted by the Public Company Accounting Oversight Board in Rule 3200T.

 The Board has affirmatively determined that each member of the Audit Committee meets the additional independence criteria applicable to audit committee members under SEC rules and the Stock Market Rules.
 The Board of Directors has adopted a written charter setting forth the authority and responsibilities of the Audit Committee.
 The Board has affirmatively determined that John Braca meets the qualifications of an Audit Committee financial expert.
-The Company's Audit Committee currently consists of the following members: John Braca, Andrew Kaplan and James Davidson.
-Mr. Braca serves as Chairman of the Audit Committee.
+Our Audit Committee currently consists of the following members: John Braca and Andrew Kaplan.
+Mr. Kaplan serves as Chairman of the Audit Committee.
+James D. Davidson served on the Audit Committee for the fiscal year ended April 30, 2019, and through July 1, 2019, the effective date of his resignation as a member of the Board.
+Due to his resignation, the Audit Committee is not in compliance with Nasdaq Listing Rule 5605(2)(A), which requires at least 3 independent directors serve on the Audit Committee.
+In accordance with Nasdaq Listing Rule 5605(b)(1)(A), we intend to come into compliance with such Audit Committee independence rules at its upcoming annual general meeting.